affinda/affinda-python/docs/models.md

 - `referees`:
 - `raw_text`: All of the raw text of the parsed resume, example is shortened for readability.
+- `redacted_text`: Redacted version of the text in the resume, removing PII.

 <a id="models._models.ResumeDataName"></a>